JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 TLS Configuration
 - TLS 1.3 is used over TLS.2 due to decreased latency and increased security.
 - A trade off is that custom client implementations may not support TLS 1.3.
-  - Allowing configurable TLS versions would solve this, however the decreased security does need to be taken into consideration.
+  - Allowing configurable TLS versions would solve this, however the cost of decreased security does need to be taken into consideration.

 Authorization
-Using an embedded name to verify a client is sensitive to breaches.
+- Embedding a name within a certificate to verify a client is sensitive to brute force breaches.
 The following would help increase authorization security:
   - Using a username/password login, OAUTH, JWTs or 2FA.
-- Pairing the above with a database would also allow client sessions to be persistent across multiple sessions.
+  - Pairing the above with a database would allow client sessions to be persistent across multiple sessions.

 DDOS Protection
 - The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.